 Hannah Drummond holds a Bachelor of Arts in Sociology from UC Santa Cruz and a Master of Science in Early Childhood Mental Health and Counseling from San Diego State University.
 In addition, she received an Early Childhood Socio-Emotional and Behavioral Intervention Specialist (EC-SEBRIS) graduate certificate, also from San Diego State University.

-She has always been deeply interested in social justice and how humans use the power of human connection to elicit positive change.
-She was determined to figure out a way to channel her passion into her work and was ultimately drawn to the mental health field because it is all about relationships and connection.
+She has always been deeply interested in social justice and how humans use the power of connection to elicit positive change.
+She was determined to figure out a way to channel her passion into her work and was ultimately drawn to the mental health field since it is all about relationships and connection.

 University of California Santa Cruz